 When is Spring Festival 2022 celebrated?

 The lunisolar calendar determines the dates of traditional Chinese holidays; hence the dates are different each year in the Gregorian one.
 Therefore, it is crucial to check on what day they are going to fall.
-Chinese New Year is usually in the second half of January or the first half of February, January 21st being the earliest possible date, and February 20th the latest.
+Chinese New Year is usually in the second half of January or the first half of February, January 21st being the earliest possible date, and February 20th at the latest.

 In 2022, the Spring Festival is celebrated on February 1st.
 The week from January 21st to February 6th are days off.
 A new year means a new Chinese zodiac sign, which in 2022 is a tiger.